Common Legal Defenses for Felons Accused of Possessing a Firearm

 In some cases, the felon is accused of possessing a gun after authorities find a weapon via property seizure.
 However, police can only search a person or seize property if they first obtain a lawful search warrant.
 If there is no warrant, the search must fall under one of the exceptions to the warrant requirement.
 If police obtained a firearm from an unlawful search or seizure, the defense can use it as a crucial piece of evidence to bring a motion to suppress evidence, which would most likely lead to the case being dismissed.

-Lessem, Newstat & Tooson, LLP in Los Angeles takes on all felon in possession of firearm cases.
+Lessem, Newstat & Tooson, LLP takes on all felon in possession of firearm cases.
 Call our law firm today at (888) 643-2943 or request your consultation online.

 Categories